 Belize, Costa Rica, El Salvador, Guatemala and Nicaragua are all on the Central Standard Time (UTC-06:00), while Panama uses Eastern Standard Time (UTC-05:00).
 Although Nicaragua flirted briefly, and disastrously, with Daylight Savings Time in the mid-2000s, currently no Central American countries are experimenting with that mess.
 Try to arrive well before 4pm Costa Rican time when using the smaller border crossings between Panama and Costa Rica, Sixaola/Guabito and especially the tiny crossing at La Unin/Ro Sereno.
 You don’t want to miss bank hours, when you can buy your entry stamp, and spend the night.
 Although Ro Sereno is lovely.
 Paso Canoas shouldn’t be a problem after hours.

-Price ranges are quoted in local currencies.
+Price ranges are quoted in $US.

 See & Do